SpicyMarshmellow/ComfyUI-EZ-AF-Nodes/README.md

 ## File Loader Nodes
 Custom UI File Loader nodes allows visually pleasing and intuitive selection of prompts, tags or rows of CSV file.
-Loader nodes can output single or multiple texts based on mode, as well as randomize selection or batch/list all texts.
+Loader nodes can output single or multiple texts based on mode, as well as randomize selection or batch/list all selected items.
 Loader nodes keep selections on workflow load or page refresh.

 ### Selection modes:
 - single: Select one item at a time.
 Output 1 item at a time.
 - multiple: Select multiple items.
 Output will be concatenated with a comma.
 - random: Randomly select one item from selection on each prompt queue.
-If less than 2 items are selected, will draw randomly from all items.
+If selection is empty Can be controlled by an optional seed input.
+In that case node will not re-execute when seed is fixed.

 ### File Structure
-Files are loaded from directories and subdirectories within `comfyui-ez-af-nodes` project, populate these directories with your custom presets as you like
+Files are loaded from directories and subdirectories within `comfyui-ez-af-nodes/data` folder, populate these directories with your custom presets as you like.

 ```
-comfyui-ez-af-nodes/
+comfyui-ez-af-nodes/data
-├── PROMPTS/          # For prompt text files and thumbnails
+├── PROMPTS/          # For prompt text files
+├── THUMBNAILS/       # For thumbnails
 ├── CSV/              # For CSV data files
 └── TAGS/             # For tag files
 ```